Azinck94/The-Vector-Front-End/README.md

 User Stories: http://imgur.com/V2TgOZu
 Wireframe: http://imgur.com/TUKqVt1

-Explanations of the technologies used
-A couple paragraphs about the general approach you took Installation instructions for any dependencies
+I used bootstrap, css, html, ember, and javascript to complete to client side of this application.

 I wanted to create an application that allowed users to store and edit data about their customers in an easy to use interface.
+I implemented my past experience from previous solo and group projects in order to produce what I feel has been my smoothest, and most task oriented work flow process to date.
+I set daily deliverables and always kept the scope of things in focus, managing to cross off my to do list in an extremely methodical yet effective approach.
+I hit structural and relational requirements early on which was a blessing that allowed me to work towards finishing up new features, and I will roll out the new ability to schedule meetings with customers within the next day or two.

 I had major issues with my deployment but managed to find a workaround by cloning from ember auth template's config/environment.js file and restarting the process from there. https://github.com/ga-wdi-boston/capstone-project/issues/830